|MP 7.02.01||Monitored Anesthesia Care (MAC)|

 Ongoing Clinical Trials

-A search of online site Clinicaltrials.gov did not identify any open studies evaluating predictive factors for risks of sedation-related adverse events.
+A search of online site ClinicalTrials.gov on January 23, 2014 did not identify any open studies evaluating predictive factors for risks of sedation-related adverse events.

-Comparative evidence that supports the use of monitored anesthesia care in specific procedures is limited.
+Comparative evidence that supports the use of MAC in specific procedures is limited.
 Patient characteristics, such as comorbidities, airway features, or the ability to cooperate with the proceduralist, are more indicative of the need for this service.
-Physician-directed moderate sedation is a safe and effective alternative to monitored anesthesia care for the majority of patients undergoing procedures in whom deep sedation or anesthesia is unnecessary, such as gastrointestinal endoscopy, bronchoscopy, and interventional pain procedures.
+Physician-directed moderate sedation is a safe and effective alternative to MAC for most patients undergoing procedures in whom deep sedation or anesthesia is unnecessary, such as gastrointestinal endoscopy, bronchoscopy, and interventional pain procedures.
 Propofol may be used both for general anesthesia and moderate sedation.
-The principal differences between propofol and the traditional agents used in these clinical trials of moderate sedation are a shorter recovery period (a mean of 14.2 minutes), shorter discharge time, and higher overall satisfaction scores.
+The principal differences between propofol and the traditional agents used in these clinical trials of moderate sedation are a shorter recovery period (mean, 14.2 minutes), shorter discharge time, and higher overall satisfaction scores.
 Pain control and incidence of complication rates appear to be similar overall, but the available evidence does not rule out small differences in these outcomes.
-The use of monitored anesthesia care may be considered medically necessary in cases with specific risk factors or significant medical conditions as indicated in the policy statement.
+The use of MAC may be considered medically necessary in cases with specific risk factors or significant medical conditions as indicated in the policy statement.